Explainability Methods for Hardware Trojan Detection: A Systematic Comparison: Related Work

 Hasegawa et al. established a foundational approach for ML-based hardware trojan detection from gate-level netlists \cite{7604700, hasegawa2020hardware}.
 Their method extracts five structural features from each net: LGFi, FFi, FFo, PI, and PO.
 Using Support Vector Machine (SVM) classification with dynamic class weighting to address data imbalance, they reported 82.6\% recall on the Trust-Hub benchmark dataset.

-Precision computed from their published confusion matrices is 5.13\%, indicating that approximately 95\% of gates flagged as trojans are false positives.
-With a dataset imbalance of approximately 275:1 (benign to trojan), this translates to a false positive rate of approximately 5.6\%, meaning that while most benign gates are correctly classified, the sheer volume of false positives (about 20× the number of actual trojans) limits practical utility for real-world deployment where security engineers must manually inspect falsely flagged gates.
-This work addresses this limitation by achieving 46.15\% precision (95\% bootstrap CI: [7.14\%, 13.53\%] at baseline threshold 0.5, improving to 46.15\% at optimized threshold 0.99), a 9-fold improvement that reduces the false positive burden.
+Precision computed from their published confusion matrices is 5.13\%.
+Approximately 95\% of gates flagged as trojans are false positives.
+Their published confusion matrices (Table~V, dynamic weighting) show an average true negative rate of 49.5\%, corresponding to a false positive rate of approximately 50.5\%.
+The sheer volume of false positives limits practical utility for real-world deployment where security engineers must manually inspect falsely flagged gates.

+To provide an apples-to-apples comparison, this work reimplements the Hasegawa SVM baseline under identical experimental conditions: the same Trust-Hub dataset, same five structural features, and same 60/20/20 random split.
+The reimplemented SVM (radial basis function (RBF) kernel, \texttt{class\_weight=`balanced'}) achieves 11.33\% precision and 70.83\% recall at the val-optimal threshold of 0.050 (F1~=~0.195, MCC~=~0.274, 35.0 FP per 1,000 gates).
+XGBoost achieves 48.08\% precision at threshold 0.940, a 4.25-fold precision improvement with a 7.4-fold reduction in false-positive density (4.74 vs.\ 35.0 FP per 1,000 gates).
+Random Forest further reduces the FP burden to 2.37 FP per 1,000 gates (14.8-fold below the SVM baseline) at 58.46\% precision.